agama-project/agama/doc/storage_ui.md

 ![Guided Setup result at YaST](img/yast_guided_result.png)

-As mentioned before, D-Installer doesn't need to replicate all YaST behaviors or to inherit its requirements and expectations.
+As mentioned before, Agama doesn't need to replicate all YaST behaviors or to inherit its requirements and expectations.
 It's possible to adopt the same approach or to go all the way in the other direction and try by default to execute the `GuidedProposal` only once, with: